When it comes to art and culture, there is plenty to choose from.

 From „happenings“ to more classic art exhibitions, anything can be found in most parts of the country and in the most unlikely places.
 Concerts are held at larger concert halls or even in the performers’ living room.

-Whether our guests interest lies in the history, arts, handcraft, music, geology or food, they will find something of their interest in the area.
+Whether our guest's interest lies in the history, arts, handicraft, music, geology or food, they will find something of their interest in the area.

 All types of craft and design have become popular all over the country.
 The variety is quite remarkable and it´s safe to say that the local´s creative spirit is very active.
 Craft and design products are sold at special markets, specialty stores or via the artists’ websites.